A Gazetteer for the United States and Canada

 In comparison, the 2000 Census shows Bangor had a population of 5,319 people and a land area of 1.54 square miles [4 km²].
 This gives a population density of 3,416 people per square mile [1,319 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Bangor.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...